Hanuman endows us with the Atma-Shakti or self-power to realize our highest potential and accomplish what is magical.

 Hanuman and cosmic energy

 Today our world prides itself in a new information technology, with a rapid speed of data, calculation and communication.
 Modern science has learned to tap the latent powers of nature to transform our outer lives.
-At a cosmic level, there is a deeper energy that runs everything in the universe.
+Yet at a cosmic level, there is a deeper energy that runs everything in the universe, pulsating everywhere.

-This universal energy is called “Vayu”, which is not just a force of the wind or air element, but the Kriya Shakti or power of action that governs all inanimate and animate forces in the universe.
+This universal energy is called “Vayu”, which is not just a force of the wind or air element, but the Kriya Shakti or power of action that governs all inanimate and animate forces.
 It is the source of all cosmic powers, not just wind as a force in the atmosphere.
 Vayu is inherent in space or Akasha as its force of movement and expression.

 Vayu manifests as lightning, electrical or propulsive force (vidyut) in all of its forms.
 This is not just the lightning that arises from clouds but the kinetic energy that permeates all space and time.
 Vayu is the energy operative from a subatomic level to the very Big Bang behind the universe as a whole.
 Tapping into that supreme cosmic power is what the methodology of Yoga is all about.

 Hanuman as the son of Vayu represents the cosmic Vayu manifesting through our individual prana.
-This occurs when we dedicate our lives to the Divine Self or Rama within us, letting go of our attachment to the external world of appearances and connecting to the unlimited potentials within us.
+This occurs when we dedicate our lives to the Divine Self or Rama within us, letting go of our attachment to the external world of appearances and connecting to the unlimited potentials we have.

-Hanuman endows us with the Atma-shakti or Self-power through which we can realise our higher potential and accomplish what is magical and transformational.
+Hanuman endows us with the Atma-shakti or Self-power through which we can realize our highest potential and accomplish what is magical and transformational.
 He grants us fearlessness, self-confidence, daring and boldness to attempt the impossible and succeed.

 Hanuman and the power of Yoga